flosituation/flosituation/README.md

 i believe my ocs are alive, feel their own things, have their own interests, etc.

-idm if you cuddle or hide behind me, but pls don't boop repetitively or cover me intentionally (i don't have a td/tt, however, it bothers me)

 i'm easier to speak to in whispers as i'm off-tab usually

 ### <ins>DNI</ins>